 Summit altitude: 2550 m

-Difficulty: V- max (a short move) - UIAA scale
+Difficulty: VI+ max (a couple of short moves) - UIAA scale

 Climbing length: 270 m